iqbalanwar/Spring_Websockets/README.md

 - JDBC
 - Reactor Netty
     - This was added directly to the pom.xml, and is needed to use the full Websocket functionality with STOMP

+## Notes:
+- Websockets require the use of STOMP and SockJS